 The most common products on the market are:

-The main treatment offered by reusable tile suppliers is cleaning of mortar traces.
+The main services offered by reclaimed tiles suppliers is cleaning of mortar traces.
 Some batches of tiles are sold fully cleaned, while others retain traces of mortar.
-Some forms of reuse have a greater tolerance as regards traces of mortar, while others require the tiles to be perfectly clean.
+Some applications have a greater tolerance as regards traces of mortar, while others require the tiles to be perfectly clean.

 Did you know?